Umuzi-org/ACN-syllabus/content/projects/katas/level-0/_index.md

 title: Level 0 coding challenges
 ---

 Complete these tasks in the correct language.
-If you are here to learn JavaScript, then do the tasks in JavaScript
+If you are here to learn JavaScript, then do the tasks in JavaScript.
+If you have been told to use Python then use Python.

 Use Git and Github to save your code to the cloud (like a boss).